OpenNebula/docs/source/operation/vm_management/img_guide.rst

 Create Images
 -------------

-The three types of Images can be created from an existing file, but for **datablock** Images you can specify a size and let OpenNebula create an empty Image in the Datastore.
+The three types of Images can be created from an existing file, but for **datablock** and **OS** Images you can specify a size and let OpenNebula create an empty Image in the Datastore.

-If you want to create an **OS Image**, you need to prepare a contextualized virtual machine, and extract its disk.
+Another way to create an **OS Image**, is to prepare a contextualized virtual machine, and extract its disk.

 Please read first the documentation about :ref:`VM contextualization here <context_overview>`.